 A conventional system uses a heat source such as a boiler to generate hot water.
-Hot water is pumped to both the radiators and to a cylinder to heat a store of hot water.
+Hot water is pumped to the radiators and a cylinder to heat a store of hot water.

 There are variations in design, but the principles are much the same.
 These systems date back many years and even predate natural gas as a fuel source.

 The cylinders in a conventional system were traditionally copper and stored in the airing cupboard.
-However, we saw a rise in high recovery unvented cylinders with further advances in technology.
+However, we saw a rise in high recovery unvented cylinders with further technological advances.
 These cylinders heated and stored hot water more efficiently.
 With less room for expansion, molecules were packed tight, and water heated up quicker.

 Combination Boiler Systems

-A combination boiler system is the UK’s most common system.
-Combi boilers were first introduced in the 1970s.
+A combination boiler system is the UK’s most common of all domestic heating systems.
+(Source: Statista) Combi boilers were first introduced in the 1970s.